-- Semi-natural dry grasslands and scrubland facies: on calcareous substrates Festuco-Brometalia for which the area is considered to support a significant presence; - · Yew-dominated woodland for which this is considered to be one of the best areas in the UK.
+- Semi-natural dry grasslands and scrubland facies: on calcareous substrates Festuco-Brometalia for which the area is considered to support a significant presence; - Yew-dominated woodland for which this is considered to be one of the best areas in the UK.

 The long-term conservation of the yew forest requires the maintenance of nurse scrub habitat and the regulation of numbers of resident deer.
 Current management practices address these problems.
 The threat to characteristic chalk grassland of scrub invasion is considered to be adequately countered by the cutting and grazing regimes currently employed.
+The key vulnerabilities to the SAC are:

 - Over grazing by deer

 - Scrub invasion

-- · Management of cutting and grazing regimes.
+- Management of cutting and grazing regimes.

-22 Lewes Downs SAC
+23 Lewes Downs SAC